msv-lab/HoarePrompt/README.md

 Adding `--log <DIR>` to any of these commands saves detailed logs in the specified directory.

+## Example

+To run an example, execute the following command:

+    python src/hoareprompt.py --log log_001 assess --program example/program.py --description example/description.txt

+The logs will be stored in `log_001`.

 ## Configuration

 By default, HoarePrompt uses configuration options specified in "default-config.json".
 A custom config can be supplied using the option `--config <FILE>`.
 These are the main supported options: